WeblateOrg/weblate/docs/admin/addons.rst

 :Configuration: +-----------+---------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
                 | ``width`` | Long lines wrapping | By default gettext wraps lines at 77 characters and at newlines.
 With the --no-wrap parameter, wrapping is only done at newlines., Available choices: ``77`` (Wrap lines at 77 characters and at newlines), ``65535`` (Only wrap lines at newlines), ``-1`` (No line wrapping) |
                 +-----------+---------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
-:Events triggering add-on: store post-load
+:Events triggering add-on: storage post-load

 Allows customization of gettext output behavior, for example line wrapping.